-We maintain a leadership position in the residential property management and services industry, offering a full complement of services to a wide range of customers.
+We maintain leadership positions in the residential property management and residential and commercial property services industries, offering a full complement of services to a wide range of customers.
 We have an established track record of expanding our business through both organic and acquisition growth.
 Our growth plan involves five primary drivers: (i) capitalizing on our scale advantages to win new business; (ii) continuing to emphasize retention of our existing customer base, and leveraging referrals from past and existing customers; (iii) continuing to expand our ancillary services; (iv) realizing operational efficiencies; and (v) selectively pursuing strategic acquisitions.